Session 2 - Module A: Advanced LangChain Patterns¶

 D) Tracks only error states

-Question 4: What differentiates a research agent from an analysis agent in the multi-agent system?
+Question 4: What differentiates a data ingestion agent from an analytics agent in the multi-agent system?

 A) Different LLM models

-B) Specialized tools and system messages focused on their domain
+B) Specialized tools and system messages focused on their data domain

 C) Memory configuration only